saphir-travel/documentation/content/developer/howtos/website_themes/layout.rst

    * - Class
      - Description
    * - oe_structure
-     - Define a drag and drop area for the user.
+     - Define a drag-and-drop area for the user.
    * - oe_structure_solo
      - Only one snippet can be dropped in this area.

-You can also populate an existing drop zone with your content:
+You can also populate an existing drop zone with your content.

 .. code-block:: xml